mediaurl/mediaurl-js/README.md

 **1. Start the addon server**

-Open your terminal, change to the `my-addon` folder and run:
+Open a terminal, change to the `my-addon` folder and run:

 ```shell
 npm run develop